Updated July 2025

 There is also an eSUA app available for Android and iOS.

-The next step in the drone registration process is to register yourself as the Remote Pilot.
+The next step in the drone registration process is to register yourself as a Remote Pilot.
 The minimum age of a Remote Pilot is 14 years old.

 The registration process requires you to go through important safety information to enhance your safety awareness.